Top MCAT Prep Course 15% OFF ➔ Use Code: TPI15

 Getting Ready for the MCAT

-So, you’ve committed yourself to attending medical school.
+So, you’ve committed yourself mentally to attending medical school.
 Congratulations on your decision!
-But choosing this path of further education isn’t as simple as asking to get into your preferred medical education institution.
-Rather, you’ll need to work hard to get admitted, which includes submitting proof of a satisfactory score on the MCAT.
+But choosing this path isn’t as simple as asking to get into your preferred medical education institution.
+You’ll need to work hard to get admitted, which includes submitting proof of a satisfactory score on the MCAT.

 How Long Does It Take to Prepare for the MCAT?